-The 27-room house once belonged to a city commissioner who struck it rich in the potato business, and was then dubbed the city's "Potato King"; for decades the inn has welcomed visitors to the vibrant Mission District.
+The 27-room Italianate Victorian once belonged to a city commissioner who struck it rich in the potato business, and was then dubbed the city's "Potato King"; for decades the inn has welcomed visitors to the vibrant Mission District.
 A lavish breakfast spread, kindly owners, and a hot tub in the landscaped backyard make this a favorite for repeat visitors.

-spacious enough to fit a family (in the garden is great for chilly nights—although this inn is located in the warmest slice of San Francisco.
+The hot tub in the garden is great for chilly nights—although this inn is located in the warmest slice of San Francisco.
 The rooftop sundeck offers expansive city views.